MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 1: Working with Docker in more details on Linux.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand more about docker, container, image, also understand different between docker and virtual machine, and how to install docker on linux.

  - **Demo 2: Working with Docker on Windows.**

-    In this demo you will learn and understand how Also, you will learn and
+   In this demo you will learn more about how to use docker on window.

  - **Demo 3: More about Docker and how to use Docker compose.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand more about docker compose, and also how to create docker compose file and run multiple container on same time.